Hunters Hill - Woolwich

 Hunters Hill - Woolwich is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Hunters Hill - Woolwich's population is 10,145 as of Aug 2025.
-This shows an increase of 301 people since the 2021 Census, which recorded a population of 9,844.
-The change is inferred from ABS estimated resident population of 10,143 in June 2024 and three additional validated new addresses since the Census date.
-This results in a density ratio of 2,444 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-Interstate migration contributed approximately 59.5% of overall population gains recently.
+Hunters Hill - Woolwich's population is 10,145 as of November 2025.
+This reflects an increase of 301 people since the 2021 Census, which reported a population of 9,844.
+The change was inferred from ABS estimated resident population of 10,143 in June 2024 and three validated new addresses since the Census date.
+This results in a density ratio of 2,444 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
+Interstate migration contributed approximately 59.5% of recent population gains.

 Frequently Asked Questions - Population